yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

 dollars for this job.
 You hire a group of people and give them all your money up front.
 They ask you to come back in two months, when everything will be ready.
 You say "OK" and wait for two months.
-I'm sure you already know what I'm getting at&mdash;this project most probably will be a failure, to some extent.
+I'm sure you already know what I'm getting at---this project most probably will be a failure, to some extent.
 In the worst case you won't see these guys ever, they will just steal your money.
 In the best case, they will do something that will look "nice," but not as nice as you expected.